What is a common-law marriage in Georgia?

 But what if you’re moving to Georgia from another state and want your common law marriage to be recognized?

-Although Georgia law on this subject is sparse, the Supreme Court of Georgia’s ruling on the issue is as follows:
+The Supreme Court of Georgia’s ruling on the issue is as follows:

 “Georgia, like other states not generally recognizing common-law marriages, will recognize as valid a common law marriage established under the laws of another state.”
 Norman v.
 Ault, 287 Ga.
 324, 326 (2010).